 The first time I made almond butter with the Vitamix I left the machine running at a low speed until the nuts were finely chopped, then went to the highest variable speed.
 That resulted in the machine shutting itself off to protect the motor from overheating, so I had to finish the almond butter an hour later.

 The second time I increased the speed quickly to the highest variable setting, then high power.
 At 30 seconds, I smelled a plastic smell, which may have simply been the almonds heating the container.
 The almonds themselves got very hot, while the machine base stayed cool.
 I left the machine off for a few minutes to be cautious, then resumed blending at high speed.
 The almond butter was done about a minute later, just long enough that my arm got a nice little workout from tamping it.

-- Turn Vitamix on the lowest variable setting, quickly increase speed to highest variable setting and then to high power, meanwhile mixing the almonds vigorously with the tamper.
+Turn Vitamix on the lowest variable setting, quickly increase speed to highest variable setting and then to high power while tamping the almonds.

 With the machine at high power, continue to tamp the almonds, letting the machine come up to full speed between each tamping.

 Watch the temperature (and smell) of the machine and the nuts and stop it if you suspect you are getting near to overheating the machine.